Paying with plastic is a hard habit to break. That’s an uncomfortable truth everyone reckons with.

-America’s outstanding credit card debt is roughly $1 trillion, according to the latest statistics from the Federal Reserve.1 On a practical level, the average indebted household owes nearly $16,000 in credit card debt, rivaling levels at the onset of the Great Recession of 2008, according to a recent study from personal finance company NerdWallet.2
+America’s outstanding credit card debt now stands at roughly $825 billion, according to statistics from the Consumer Financial Protection Bureau.1 On a practical level, the average indebted household owes $6,006 in credit card debt, costing an average of nearly $1,029 in annual interest, according to a recent study from personal finance company NerdWallet.2

-Cutting debt but not changing the practices that got you into debt is pointless.
+Cutting debt, but not changing the practices that got you into debt, is pointless.
 Look at what you’re buying and why.
-You may think you spent $40 when you charged a couple of pies from your local pizzeria, but if it takes you five years to pay off the debt, your pizza could end up costing you $1,000.
+You may think you spent $40 when you charged a couple of pizza pies from your local pizzeria, but if it takes you five years to pay off the debt, your pizza could end up costing you $1,000.

 The Fair Credit Reporting Act (FCRA) requires the three biggest credit-reporting agencies — Experian, TransUnion, and Equifax — to provide consumers with a free credit report annually.
 To get yours, visit the central website the three agencies set up at AnnualCreditReport.com.